HarrisonSlater/Harri.SchoolDemoAPI/README.md

 ![image](docs/img/readme/ADOPipelineCapture.PNG)

 ## Pipeline deploying
 In a real world pipeline Deploy & Test would be separate stages where Deploy actually deploys to an environment.
-In this pipeline 'Deploy' just runs the container image / .net dll in-agent.
-This is done to reduce ongoing costs of this project
+In this pipeline 'Deploy' just runs the container image / .NET dll in-agent.
+This is done to remove ongoing hosting costs

 ## Logging using Application Insights & Serilog
 Logging accessible via standard ILogger interface